-Our pupil premium strategy is designed to bridge any gaps between our disadvantaged pupils and their peers in either the opportunities they are given or the outcomes they achieve at our school.
+Our pupil premium strategy is designed to bridge any gaps between our pupils identified as disadvantaged and their peers in either the opportunities they are given or the outcomes they achieve at our school.

 With 48% of our children qualifying for the pupil premium payment, Somerford Primary has high levels of disadvantage.
 It is therefore vital that we use pupil premium funding to support all children to achieve the best outcomes across our curriculum.
-Ultimately, we aim to have our disadvantaged children perform academically in line with our non-disadvantaged pupils and to outperform their disadvantaged peers both locally and nationally.
-We have high expectations for all our learners and use rigorous assessment procedures as well as careful monitoring of teaching and learning in the classrooms to ensure that we maximise progress and outcomes for all.
+Ultimately, we aim to have our children who are identified as disadvantaged perform academically in line with our non-disadvantaged pupils and to outperform their disadvantaged peers both locally and nationally.
+We have high expectations for all our learners and use rigorous assessment procedures as well as the careful monitoring of teaching and learning in the classrooms to ensure that we maximise progress and outcomes for all.